How Low Testosterone Affects Your Health

 Fortunately, there are effective remedies to raise testosterone back up to a normal level.
 Sabanegh likes his patients' levels to hover around 300 to 500 ng/dL.
 Treatment comes in several different forms, each with its own pros and cons.

 Patches and gels are applied daily to the skin, and the testosterone is absorbed into the bloodstream.
 They're easy to use, but some men develop rashes, itching, and other skin irritations.
 Also, they have to be careful that their partners and children don't touch the gel.
+A nasal gel is now available that eliminates the risk of exposure to others.

 Buccal tablets are placed between the gums and upper lip -- like chewing tobacco (not that anyone should be chewing tobacco).
 These 12-hour tablets slowly release testosterone into the bloodstream, but they can be bitter-tasting as well as an irritant to your gums.